drbeane/drbeane.github.io/_pages/courses/dsci356/ml.md

   image: "/images/canyonlands.jpg"
 ---

-This page contains links to html renders of Jupyter Notebooks that I created for the purpose of delivering lectures in the course <b>DSCI 35600 - Machine Learning</b>.
+This page contains links to html renders of Jupyter Notebooks that I created for my lectures in the course <b>DSCI 35600 - Machine Learning</b>.
 This is a course that I developed from scratch.

 <b>Lecture Notebooks</b>
 + [01 - Introduction to Machine Learning](01 - Introduction to Machine Learning.html)